open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 for the list of supported libraries and features.

-If an exporter is present in the classpath during runtime and a spring bean of the exporter is missing from the spring application context, an exporter bean is initialized and added to a simple span processor in the active tracer provider.
+If an exporter is present in the classpath during runtime and a spring bean of the exporter is missing from the spring application context.
+An exporter bean is initialized and added to a simple span processor in the active tracer provider.
 Check out the implementation [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/instrumentation/spring/spring-boot-autoconfigure/src/main/java/io/opentelemetry/instrumentation/spring/autoconfigure/OpenTelemetryAutoConfiguration.java).